Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 Perfect, now our column names are easier to understand and use.

+## Apply: How to use functions with Series

+Now it's time to convert those temperatures from Fahrenheit to Celsius.
+We have done this many times before, but this time we will learn how to apply our own functions to data in a pandas DataFrame.
+We will define a function for the temperature conversion, and apply this function for each Celsius value on each row of the DataFrame.
+Output celsius values should be stored in a new column called `TEMP_C`.

-As we have learned, it is always a good idea to check some basic properties of the input data before proceeding with data analysis.
-Let's take a quick look of our data first.
+But first, it is a good idea to check some basic properties of our new input data before proceeding with data analysis.

 ```python
 # First rows